FelixOnline/v2/content/articles/2016-4-29-whats-your-degree-worth-now.md

 It’s unlikely that any courses are getting easier, and everyone we spoke to agreed that students are working harder, but some said there is variation year on year as to what key topics students have covered in school.
 > > **There is variation in ability between year groups** Could students simply be doing better nowadays?
 Taking Mechanical Engineering as an example, the ratio of applications to admissions for those who graduated in 2009 was the same as for those graduating in 2014, at 5:1.
-However, the average A Level tariff score on entry jumped from 356 to 557 in that time, probably partially down to the introduction of the A\* in 2010.
+However, the average A Level tariff score on entry jumped from 356 to 557 in that time, probably partially down to the introduction of the A* in 2010.
 Perhaps it’s simply harder to get onto Imperial courses now.

 It’s also important to remember that there is distinct variation in ability between year groups.
 Any change to weighting or scaling takes a few cohorts before change can be seen and methods can be assessed.
 Therefore, there’s a limit to how much insight we can gain from a five year sample.
 Regardless of the good reasoning behind these changes, employers in 2014 could pick more Imperial Mech Eng grads with 2:1s and firsts than in 2009, and so we should still be interested.

 How does this compare to the rest of the country?
 Figures gathered by the Higher Education Statistics agency show that in 2014, there had been a general trend of increasing numbers of firsts and 2:1s being awarded across disciplines.
 With this, recruiters are looking towards students who not only have the grades but have experiences beyond academia, for example writing for their student newspaper.
 Just saying.

-Chun\-Yin San, the union’s Deputy President \(Education\) told FELIX it was: “important to emphasise is that there’s nothing necessarily wrong with more students getting a first or 2:1 classification, and given the reputation of Imperial I don’t see there being a serious risk of ‘devaluation’ as a result of more people attaining good results.
+Chun-Yin San, the union’s Deputy President (Education) told FELIX it was: “important to emphasise is that there’s nothing necessarily wrong with more students getting a first or 2:1 classification, and given the reputation of Imperial I don’t see there being a serious risk of ‘devaluation’ as a result of more people attaining good results.
 Students are certainly not working any less hard, and courses aren’t getting less difficult – if anything they are becoming more challenging”.

 We used a cheeky z score calculation to check whether these differences were statistically significant, which is standard in the social sciences for comparing the proportions of two different populations.
 If you really want to have a look at the data we were working from, email the editor, although it’s all freely available to anyone on Imperial’s website.